CrewAI, Ollama, Mixtral: An Agile Squad in Your Computer

 - Output result to stdout when available.

-This tool aims to streamline and automate processes, enhancing operational efficiency and reliability.
+This tool aims to enhance operational efficiency and reliability.
 Your user stories should

 clearly articulate the needs and expectations of the users, focusing on how they will interact with the wrapper to perform tasks